How to Give a Demonstration Speech Like a Food Network Star

 A good television chef lets the actions speak for themselves.
 The chef will say, “add a chopped onion,” and we watch as the onion is chopped and added to the pan.
 The chef knows when to pause and let the audience focus on the action.

 Make good use of the pause.
 This gives opportunity to demonstrate the step and you can take a breath.
-The audience can concentrate on what you’re doing and what they have to do without having to concentrate on your words at the same time.
+The audience can concentrate on what you’re doing and what they need to do without having to concentrate on your words at the same time.

-End With a Finished Product
+End with a Finished Product

 What’s the last thing you see Bobby Flay do on Boy Meets Grill?
 He slices off a bit of perfectly grilled steak and eats it.
-We’re left with a picture of a dish that’s so delicious and simple to make, we want to run out and fire up the grill, even though it’s January and snowing.
+We’re left with a picture of a dish that’s so delicious and simple to make, we want to run out and fire up the barbeque, even though it’s January and snowing.

 Leave your audience with a finished product.
 If you’re demonstrating a skill you expect them to use, let them see what it looks like at the end.
 They are more likely to try something that they have seen successfully completed.